raizen74/aws-sap/course.md

 ### Reserved instances

 You can renew RIs by **queuying them**: Purchase RI whenever the previous one expires and will renew automatically.

+## Migration

+- Relocate: A special case is Relocate using `VMware Cloud on AWS`, where you literally move your entire VMware software-defined data center (vSphere hosts, vCenter, NSX, vSAN) to run on AWS infrastructure.
+Your VMs run on AWS hardware but are managed with the exact same VMware tools you use on-premises.
+The primary service for this is AWS `Application Migration Service (MGN)`, which continuously replicates source servers (physical, virtual, or cloud) into ready-to-launch AMIs in AWS.
+- Rehost: Don't use cloud optimizations, app migrated as is. **Application Migration Service**
+- Replatform: database to RDS e.g. on-premise PostgreSQL to RDS Postgres, app to Beanstalk.
+Leverage fully managed, serverless, cloud optimizations
+- Repurchase: Use SaaS.
+SalesForce, Workday etc

+### Storage GW

+S3 File GW: NFS or SMB

+- Most Recently used data is cached
+- Supports **Standard**, **Standard IA**, **One-Zone IA** and **Intelligent Tiering**
+- Transition to Glacier with Lifecycle policy
+- Bucket access with IAM Role for File GW
+- `SMB` proto has **integration with Active Directory for user auth**

+Volume GW: iSCSI, backed by S3

+- Backed with EBS snapshots
+- `Cached GW`: Caches most recent data
+- `Stored Volume`: entire dataset on premise, scheduled backups to S3

+Advanced Architectures:

+- You can connect an extra File GW appliance deployed in a VPC to the same S3 bucket, both on-premises and EC2 share data in S3
+- Deploy a Read Only replica of File GW appliance in a VPC to give EC2 read-only access with **low latency**
+- If you enable **Object Versioning** you have file versions and restore a previous version of a File, then you must use `RefreshCache` API on File GW to notify any S3 changes
+- Enable **S3 Object Lock**, File GW creates new version of the object without affecting priori versions -> Compliance and auditability

+### Snowball

+- Storage Optimized, **210TB**
+- Compute Optimized, **28TB**, run EC2 instances and lambda functions at the edge

+Improving data transfer rates:

+- Perform multiple writes at one time
+- Transfer small files in batches
+- Data transfer rate is 25-40 MB/s -> Use the `Amazon S3 adapter for Snowball`, 250-400 MB/s

+### DMS

+You need to create an EC2 instance running DMS software.

+`Redshift`, `Kinesis Data Streams` and `OpenSearch` are **targets only**.

+Good things to know:

+- Works over VPC-peering, DX and VPN
+- Full load -> 1 time
+- Full load + CDC -> Continuous data replication
+- CDC only -> just stream changes
+- Oracle
+  - Source: Supports TDE using `BinaryReader`
+  - Target: Supports BLOBs in tables that have a primary key and TDE.
+You need to make sure that there is pk associated with the BLOB
+- Opensearch
+  - Target: Possible to migrate from RDS e.g. RDS MySQL

+Snowball + DMS:

+1. Use Schema Conversion Tool to extract data locally and move it to Snowball
+2. Ship snowball
+3. Snowball automatically loads data into S3
+4. DMS starts replication to the target

+### Cloud Adoption Readiness Tool CART

+- Transform your idea of moving to the cloud into a detailed plan that follows best practices
+- Works by answering a set of questions across 6 perspectives
+- Generates a report

+### Application Discovery Services

+Plan migrations by gathering on-premises info, service utilization and dependency mapping.

+- Agentless Discovery (Application Discovery Agentless Connector)
+  - Open Virtual Appliace (OVA) that you need to deploy on your VM host on-premise
+  - Performs VM inventory, configuration and performance history (CPU, memory and disk usage)
+  - OS agnostic
+- Agent Based discovery, get a full map of how servers are communicated
+  - System config, system performance, **running processes** and **detailed network connections between systems**
+  - Microsoft Server, Amazon Linux, Ubuntu, SUSE, Redhat...

+Resulting data can be exported to CSV or `AWS Migration Hub` -> data is stored in `S3` at regular intervals, you can query it with `Athena`

+### Application Migration Service (MGN)

+- Look for keyword **migrate**
+- Migrates entire VM to AWS
+- Evolution of `CloudEndure Migration` & `AWS Server Migration Service`
+- Run the **replication agent on-premises** which **continuosly replicates** your workloads to a staging environment on AWS, when you are ready to fully migrate you **cutover**
+- Minimal downtime

+### AWS Elastic Disaster Recovery (DRS)

+- Used to be named `CloudEndure Disaster Recovery`
+- Look for keyword **recover**
+- Run the **replication agent on-premises** which continuous block replicates to the staging environment

+### AWS Migration Evaluator

+- Build data driven business case for migration to AWS
+- You install `Agentless Collector` on-premises

+### AWS Backup

+- Supports **Cross-Region/Account backups**
+- You create Backup policies known as **Backup plans**
+  - Backup frequency
+  - Backup window
+  - Transition policy to cold storage
+  - Retention policy period
+- AWS **Backup Vault Lock** -> WORM, even the root user cannot delete the backups, neither alter its retention period